rmarianski/GeoGit/doc/manual/source/start/installation.rst

 	   git clone http://github.com/boundlessgeo/GeoGit.git

 #.
 If not already on your system, install a `Java JDK <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`_.
-A Java JRE is not sufficient to build or run GeoGit.
+A Java JRE is not sufficient to build GeoGit.

 #.
 If not already on your system, install `Maven <http://maven.apache.org/download.cgi>`_.